 Flinders University

+For over 50 years, Flinders has been a centre of inspiring achievement: from our pioneering research and excellence in teaching to the positive impact we have in the communities we serve.
 As we enter an era of disruptive change and remarkable technological innovation, Flinders is well prepared for this unpredictable, exciting future.
 Our strong network of external links keeps our work dynamic, enabling us to connect across barriers to create enterprising solutions for the future, to make a difference by changing lives and, ultimately, the world.
+Flinders University has made a substantial and distinctive contribution to higher education in South Australia.
+It has also established a strong presence in the Northern Territory, particularly in the field of medicine.

 With a focus on offering exceptional student experience, Flinders has invested in contemporary facilities including a new student hub and plaza at the main Bedford Park campus – an environmentally responsible building featuring the latest learning technologies, superfast wifi, an array of study places, and vibrant social spaces.